 Check out our article on the best free credit score sites to get a thorough rundown of the leading credit score services.

-Advice such as “pay down your credit card debt” sounds somewhat tin-eared since people tend to take on debt only out of necessity, especially these days.
-However, the fact remains that doing so is the quickest way to have a positive impact on your credit score.
-Paying down credit card debt does this in two ways: it reduces your overall debt burden, and it improves your credit utilization ratio.
-Getting a credit line increase is another action that will boost your credit utilization ratio and, in turn, your credit score.
+Advice such as “pay down your credit card debt” can sound tin-eared since people tend to take on debt only out of necessity — particularly these days.
+However, the fact remains that doing so is the quickest way to benefit your credit score.
+Paying down credit card debt reduces your overall debt burden and improves your credit utilization ratio, both of which have a positive impact.
+Getting a credit line increase is another way to boost your credit utilization ratio and, in turn, your credit score.

-Another way to potentially improve your credit score is to go over your credit reports and dispute any errors that you might find.
-Credit bureaus make mistakes — in fact, it’s one of the arguments against their primacy in determining Americans’ access to credit — and it’s not uncommon to see an improvement to your credit score after successfully disputing a mark on your credit report.
-Unfortunately, there are three different credit bureaus whose reports might contain damaging errors.
+You can also potentially improve your credit score by going over your credit reports and disputing any errors that you might find.
+Credit bureaus do make mistakes — in fact, it’s one of the arguments against their primacy in determining Americans’ access to credit.
+It’s not uncommon to see an improvement in your credit score after successfully disputing a mark on your credit report.
+Unfortunately, there are three different credit bureaus that could have reports containing damaging errors.

-Check out our guide to disputing errors on your credit report if you think one of the credit bureaus may be doing you wrong.
+Check out our guide to disputing errors on your credit report if you think one of the credit bureaus might have done you wrong.